-Following the experience of Fed’s watchers in the US, a group of Spanish economists decided to create a nonprofit association to watch the new central bank of the Eurozone, and to promote the European public debate on policy issues related with the Eurozone.
+The Observatorio del Banco Central Europeo (OBCE) was born at the beginning of the European Monetary Union.
+Inspired by the experience of Fed’s watchers in the US (in particular by The Shadow Open Market Committee founded in 1973 by Prof. Karl Brunner of the University of Rochester and Prof. Allan Meltzer of Carnegie-Mellon University), a group of Spanish economists decided to create a non-profit association to watch the new central bank and to promote the European public debate on policy issues related with the Eurozone.

 One of the OBCE’s first initiatives was to create a shadow ECB’s European Council (el Comite de seguimiento del BCE), a group of experts on monetary and financial issues that, prior to every meeting of the ECB council, discussed and voted on the decision that should be taken.
 The composition of this group has changed over time and their discussions have been regularly published by Expansion, a Spanish financial journal.

 In 2000, the OBCE decided to create the Bernacer Prize, to recognize the work of young European economists and to stimulate research on macroeconomics and financial issues relevant for the EMU and Europe.
 Modelled on the John Bates Clark Medal, prizewinners were economists under the age of 40.

 The prize nominations are assessed by an independent Selection Committee made up of recognized members of the international academic community.
 Since the start of the prize, the Selection Committee has been chaired by a member of the ECB’s Executive Board.
 The first chair, in 2001, was Otmar Issing, at that time Chief Economist of the ECB; he was followed by Lucas Papademos, Vice-President of the ECB( 2002–2010); Vítor Constâncio, Vice-President of ECB; (2011–2018); and Luis de Guindos, Vice-President of ECB (2019-2020).